southampton/linuxdesktopdocs/docs/openmpi.rst

 =======

-OpenMPI is the defacto standard implementation of the Message Passing Interface standard.
-OpenMPI allows programmers to create programs that scale across multiple machines.
+OpenMPI is the defacto standard implementation of the Message Passing Interface system.
+OpenMPI allows developers to create programs that scale across multiple machines.

 Available versions
 ------------------

-At the time of writing five versions of OpenMPI are available for use:
+Several versions of OpenMPI are available for use:

+* Compiled by gcc 4.8

-* Red Hat OpenMPI 1.10.3 (gcc)
+   * 1.10.3 (Red Hat package)
-* UoS OpenMPI 1.10.6 (gcc)
+   * 1.10.6
+   * 2.0.2

+* Compiled by gcc 6.2

-* UoS OpenMPI 1.10.6 (icc)
+   * 1.10.6
-* UoS OpenMPI 2.0.2 (gcc)
+   * 2.0.2
+   * 2.1.0

+* Compiled by icc

+   * 1.10.6
-* UoS OpenMPI 2.0.2 (icc)
+   * 2.0.2

 The implementations are either compiled with the GNU Compiler Collection (GCC) or with the Intel C/C++ compiler (icc) - this way you can use an implementation